Shelex/cypress-allure-plugin/README.md

     ```

     -   if you have webpack or other preprocessors

+        -   Please take into account that some plugins/preprocessors may register event listeners in Cypress (especially `after:spec` to have access to results) which will block work other plugins.
+To make allure-plugin work with such plugins/preprocessors please use env variable `allureReuseAfterSpec: true`

         -   (Before Cypress 10) please set allure writer before returning "config":

         ```js
+        const allureWriter = require('@shelex/cypress-allure-plugin/writer');
+        // import allureWriter from "@shelex/cypress-allure-plugin/writer";

         module.exports = (on, config) => {
             on('file:preprocessor', webpackPreprocessor);
             allureWriter(on, config);